Last Updated on November 22, 2023 by Admin

 Quantity Surveyor FAQ

-Ans: Indeed, quantity surveying is a promising career option for civil engineers because it offers the ability to move around sectors, career progression, and excellent compensation.
-Moreover, quantity surveyors spend much of their time on the field monitoring construction sites or meeting with clients, architects, and engineers.
+Indeed, quantity surveying is a promising career option for civil engineers because it offers the ability to move around sectors, career progression, and excellent compensation.
+Moreover, quantity surveyors spend much time monitoring construction sites or meeting with clients, architects, and engineers.

-Ans: An entry-level Quantity Surveyor with less than 1-year experience can earn an average total compensation (including tips, bonus, and overtime pay) of ₹255,445 based on 48 salaries.
-An early career Quantity Surveyor with 1-4 years of experience earns an average total compensation of ₹305,885 based on 251 salaries.
-A mid-career Quantity Surveyor with 5-9 years of experience makes an average total compensation of ₹535,123 based on 145 salaries.
-An experienced Quantity Surveyor with 10-19 years of experience earns an average total of ₹772,431 based on 79 salaries.
-In their late career (20 years and higher), employees make an average total compensation of ₹1,296,000.
+An entry-level Quantity Surveyor with less than one year of experience can earn an average total compensation (including tips, bonus, and overtime pay) of ₹255,445.
+An early career Quantity Surveyor with 1-4 years of experience earns an average total compensation of ₹305,885.
+A mid-career Quantity Surveyor with 5-9 years of experience makes an average total compensation of ₹535,123.
+An experienced Quantity Surveyor with 10-19 years of experience earns an average total of ₹772,431.
+In their late career (20 years or higher), employees make an average compensation of ₹1,296,000.